opensearch-project/anomaly-detection/docs/visualization-integration-rfc.md

 - Would historical anomalies be useful, or are you only interested in real-time / future anomalies?
 - Would you prefer auto-suggested fields to be hidden by default, or easily available to edit when creating?
 - Besides integration with Visualizations, would you want a non-UI integration offering directly through APIs?
+- Do you have any other suggestions for how to handle invalid inputs?
+Would you prefer a more or less restrictive approach?